 Get detailed insights regarding the impact of COVID-19 on the market.

-The global data center cooling market exhibited moderate growth during 2015-2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of 7% during 2021-2026.
+The global data center cooling market reached a value of US$ 11.4 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 26.5 Billion by 2027, exhibiting at a CAGR of 14.4% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use industries.
 These insights are included in the report as a major market contributor.